Trafford Training Centre: Outdoor facilities

 The site covers a total area of 108 acre, of which 85 acres are used by the club.
 On the grounds, there are a total of 14 football pitches of varying sizes; 12 of which are grass pitches (with drainage, irrigation sprinklers, under-soil heating and floodlights), one full-size outdoor floodlit and heated AstroTurf all-weather pitch, one full-size indoor floodlit and heated AstroTurf artificial pitch and a special goalkeeper training area.
 Desso GrassMaster playing surfaces are used, the same surface as the pitch at Old Trafford.
-There is a helipad at the structure.
 The unused 23 acres of remaining land includes a small nature reserve, maintained by the club and the Cheshire Wildlife Trust.
-There are two ponds which are used as part of the waste water treatment system.
+There are two ponds, which are used as part of the waste water treatment system.

 Security

 Carrington is considered one of the most secretive and secure sports training facilities in Europe.
 The media and locals have dubbed the complex "Fortress Carrington", due to the security measures in place at the grounds.
-There is a 2.4 km long, 8 metre (26 feet) high security wall, video surveillance cameras, intrusion detection systems, and over 30,000 trees have been planted surrounding the site, rendering it impossible to see into the premises.
+There is a 2.4 km long, 8 metre (26 feet) high security wall, video surveillance cameras, intrusion detection systems and over 30,000 trees have been planted surrounding the site, rendering it impossible to see into the premises.
 The complex is staffed 24/7 by a security team, who conduct roaming patrols, in order to prevent members of the media and opposition spies from gaining access to team practice sessions for upcoming matches.
-Fans are prohibited from entering the facility, and are also banned from requesting autographs and photographs from professional players outside it.
+Fans are prohibited from entering the facility, and are also banned from requesting autographs and photographs from the players outside it.
 During the season, the media is allowed into the complex only once a week when the manager briefs the press before games, and they are only ever allowed to take photographs and videos of the team training ahead of home Champions League or Europa League fixtures – due to UEFA regulations – and for just 15 minutes.
 There are no road signs or markings indicating the existence of the complex.
 There are a number of entrances into the complex, all guarded by security barriers and protected by security staff.
 There is also a helipad at the training ground, used for player medicals and transfers, and by the club's owners, the Glazer family.